fry69/quarto-bluesky-comments/README.md

 Using Bluesky for comments introduces a chicken-or-egg problem.
 You need one Bluesky post to watch for replies so that those replies can be shown in your blog post as comments.
-But first need to publish your blog so you can share it on Bluesky.
+But first, you need to publish your blog so you can share it on Bluesky.
 Once you have the link to your skeet, come back to your blog and add the `{{< bluesky-comments >}}` shortcode.

 The `{{< bluesky-comments >}}` shortcode doesn’t add any additional decoration (to make it as flexible as possible for your use case).